john-science/john-science/README.md

 I am currently working in nuclear reactor design and analysis software.

 I have degrees in physics, math, and engineering.
-I'm into rock climbing, backpacking, trailing running, bread baking, and chess.
+I'm into rock climbing, backpacking, trailing running, bread baking, and spicy food.

 <!-- If you want me to do an interview with your company, donate to a charity that plants trees.
 (You can even write that expense off on your taxes.) -->